-CURATE reports are intended to be a resource for Massachusetts schools and districts' use as they engage in the process of making informed, localized decisions about curricula.
+CURATE reports are resources to support Massachusetts school districts in their process to make informed, local decisions about curricula.
 CURATE is designed to inform and support, not constrain, local decision-making.

-To generate CURATE reports, CURATE panelists review only core curricular materials, as well as other evidence, such as gateway evaluation ratings (e.g., EdReports), publisher responses, and survey data from Massachusetts teachers who are already using the curricular materials.
-(See our CURATE process.)
+CURATE reviews are of comprehensive core curricular materials only.
+Content panels review products and use other sources of evidence, such as approved gateway evaluation ratings such as EdReports , publisher responses, and survey data from Massachusetts teachers who are already using the curricular materials.
 CURATE reviews do not entail review of every lesson and text.
-Local education agencies (LEAs) should use CURATE reports as a starting place for engaging in a comprehensive evaluation and selection process, in collaboration with a diverse stakeholder group, to determine which of the available high-quality instructional materials (HQIM) will best meet their localized needs and equity priorities.
+Local education agencies (LEAs) should use CURATE reports as a starting place for engaging in a comprehensive evaluation and selection process, in collaboration with a diverse stakeholder group, to determine which of the available high-quality instructional materials (HQIM) will best meet their local needs and equity priorities.

-Adjustments and adaptations, aligned with effective educator practice, may be necessary during implementation to ensure the enacted curriculum supports and engages all students.
-LEAs should consider carefully whether adequate and appropriate adjustments and adaptation are taking place in their context, to ensure that texts, tasks, content, and instruction remain grade appropriate, and all students, particularly students from historically underserved groups and communities, are held to high expectations and provided targeted supports to excel at grade level (or beyond).
+Augmentation or supplementation to address gaps or weaknesses in materials may be necessary during implementation to ensure the enacted curriculum engages and supports all students.
+LEAs should consider carefully whether adequate and appropriate adjustments and adaptation are taking place in their context, to ensure that texts, tasks, content, and instruction remain grade appropriate so that all students, particularly students from historically underserved groups and communities, are held to high expectations and provided targeted support to excel at grade level (or beyond).

-Core curricular materials are comprehensive print or digital materials that cover all the knowledge, skills, and practices outlined in the college- and career-ready standards for the content area.
-They are designed for use as the standalone primary instructional materials for core instruction through which all students access grade-level content standards during a year or semester of study, to support coherent sequence and progression of grade-appropriate knowledge, skills, and practices.
+Core curricular materials are comprehensive print or digital materials that cover all the knowledge, skills, and practices of the college- and career-ready standards for the content area.
+They are designed for use as the standalone primary instructional materials for Tier 1 core instruction through which all students access grade-level content standards during a year or semester of study, to support a coherent sequence and progression of grade-appropriate knowledge, skills, and practices.

 Digital Literacy and Computer Science gateway evaluations were completed by STEM Learning Design, with results published in the 2022 Massachusetts Digital Literacy and Computer Science Curriculum Guide .
 Try the DLCS Curriculum Guide if you're researching a DLCS product you don't see listed here.
-It's possible that it has not yet been submitted to CURATE, or the product has been determined to not meet expectations for alignment to college- and career-ready standards.
+It's possible that (A) the product has not yet been submitted to CURATE for a review, (B) the product has been determined to not meet expectations for alignment to college- and career-ready standards, or (C) the report has been archived.

-If you're researching an ELA/Literacy product you don't see listed here, try EdReports.
-It's possible that it has not yet been submitted to CURATE, or the product has been determined to not meet expectations for alignment to college- and career-ready standards.
+If you're researching an ELA/Literacy product you don't see listed here, try EdReports .
+It's possible that (A) the product has not yet been submitted to CURATE for a review, (B) the product has been determined to not meet expectations for alignment to college- and career-ready standards, or (C) the report has been archived.

 ELA/Literacy products that do not yet have a published CURATE report but do have one from EdReports are considered to be "high quality" if they receive the following EdReports rating: "Green"/ "Meets expectations" in both Gateway 1 and Gateway 2 of Alignment.
 Note that while we might approve an EdReports rating for a grant prerequisite, we may hold a higher standard for materials that would be available for purchase using grant funds.